 Christmas Tree Recycling Effort Continues Golden Isles Holiday Tradition

 “For many local families, this annual recycling activity is a holiday tradition that offers an easy solution for tree disposal and promotes a sustainable community.
-Georgians all across the state have supported this effort for over 25 years,” said Lea King-Badyna, Keep Golden Isles Beautiful executive director.
+New this year for our community will be the addition of a string Christmas tree light deposit at the Mansfield Annex location,” said Lea King-Badyna, Keep Golden Isles Beautiful executive director. “

 Christmas tree recycling programs like Bring One for the Chipper support eco-friendly holiday efforts and Chipper trees will be recycled into biofuel, mulch and fish habitats.
 According to the National Christmas Tree Association (www.realchristmastrees.org) 98% of real Christmas trees are grown on farms throughout all 50 states and Canada.
 Real trees are a renewable, recyclable resource.
 On average, for each tree harvested, three seedlings are planted in its place.
 An estimated 40-45 million Christmas trees are planted annually throughout North America, absorbing carbon dioxide, producing oxygen and supporting local economies.

 “The Chipper effort is a great opportunity for families to talk about the importance of caring for the environment,” added King-Badyna.
 “We encourage Golden Isles residents to support and become involved in not only this effort, but also Keep Golden Isles Beautiful’s many local sustainability and beautification projects throughout the year.”

 For more information contact KGIB: email@example.com or 279-1490.